yogeshp-1411/Controlling-Husky-Robot/README.md

 # How to install the node?
 1) Make sure you have "husky_simulator" installed on your ROS.
 Follow ROS tutorial for CPP at http://wiki.ros.org/husky_gazebo/Tutorials/Simulating%20Husky
-2) Clone the main repository into the src directory of your catkin workspace.
+2) Clone the main branch of this repository into the src directory of your catkin workspace.
 3) Make the controlHusky.cpp file executable by executing following commands in your terminal.
 (Pre-requisite: Make sure your ROS environment is running)
   -> cd ~/catkin_ws
   -> cd src/deepfield_task/src/